TheAlphaSchoolSystemPTYLTD/data-upload-utility/README.md

-# data-upload-utility
+# Data Upload Utility API

-Data Upload Utility API
+This API mirrors the functionality available in TASS.web program System Admin > Utilities > Data Upload Utility but instead of updating data via a CSV upload, data is updated via direct passing of information into the database via the API.

 **Methods**